What is hypofractionated radiation therapy?

 - effective and efficient care – radiotherapy centres may be able to treat more people with existing resources.

-The Institute is supporting local health districts and specialty health networks to increase rates of hypofractionation by:
+The Institute supported local health districts and specialty health networks to increase rates of hypofractionation by:

 - reporting rates of hypofractionation across NSW radiation oncology treatments centres and working to understand variation in the uptake of hypofractionation